docker-training/DCUS16-DDC-workshop/Task_7_EXTRA_UserManagementLDAP.md

-# Task 4 - User Management with LDAP
+# EXTRA Task 7 - User Management with LDAP

 ## Pre-requisites
 - Pre-configured LDAP server with users and groups setup.
 Your instructor will provide you with details.